UNB-SPECTRAL/Spatialized-Tutorial-Authoring/README.md

 ## HoloLens 2

-To get the project running on the HoloLens 2 there are two ways to do so.
-The first way is to check if this project is already installed on your HoloLens as the HCI Lab has installed it on a few HoloLens 2 devices.
+There are two ways to get the project running on the HoloLens 2.
+The first way is to check if this project is already installed on your HoloLens, as the HCI Lab has installed it on a few HoloLens 2 devices.
 If it is, simply click on the application to get started.

 If the application is not installed on the HoloLens 2 device, then you will need to first complete the steps in **Windows Machine**

-To get started running the project, please follow the installs steps on the Microsoft.
+To get started running the project, please follow the install steps on the Microsoft.

 # Contributing

-To start contributing to this project, please follow these steps to setup your local machine.
+To start contributing to this project, please follow these steps to set up your local machine.

 ### Enable `Developer Mode`